wmiz/int-quoter-pub/scope.md

 ### Goal

+This is a public, production Shopify app intended for listing on the Shopify App Store.

 Design a Shopify app that replaces the normal checkout button with a “Get a Quote” flow for shoppers from selected regions.
 The flow collects contact details, captures cart contents via AJAX, creates a Draft Order, notifies the customer that the merchant will be in touch, and notifies the merchant of the request.

 ### Assumptions

 - Shopify Online Store 2.0 storefront theme, with Theme App Extensions allowed.
 - App uses Shopify Admin API (2024-07+) for Draft Orders and Shop data.
 - Regions configured by merchant (countries and/or continents, possibly by IP geolocation).
+Regions are stored as ISO country codes and selected via the Polaris country selector consistent with Shopify shipping settings.
 - “Get a Quote” should appear anywhere the normal checkout entry point appears (PDP, cart page, mini-cart, sticky bars).
 - Popup collects minimally: name, email, optional phone, company, notes; can be expanded later.
 - Multi-language support via app translations.